Chike-Ode/app-review-nlp/README.md

 ├── LICENSE
 ├── README.md          <- The top-level README for developers using this project.
 ├── data
-│   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── output         <- Contains scored reviews for each model.
-│   └── raw            <- The original, immutable data dump.
+│   └── raw            <- The original data dump split into training, testing and validation.
-│
 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │